hiveco/conntrack_exporter/README.md

 sysctl -p
 ```

-**WARNING:** Raising this setting too high is not recommended, especially on high-traffic servers, because it'll overflow your system's connection table due to all the extra closed connections it has to keep track of.
+**WARNING:** Raising this setting too high is not recommended, especially on high-traffic servers, because it may overflow your system's connection table due to all the extra closed connections it has to keep track of.

 Similar issues with other connection states (besides `closed`) might be resolved by updating the other `net.netfilter.nf_conntrack_tcp_timeout_*` settings as appropriate.
 Run `sysctl -a | grep conntrack | grep timeout` to see all available settings.